 Every student is expected to attend all class sessions, including laboratories and other activities outside the classroom as deemed necessary by the course instructor, and to take all examinations.
-All instructors determine their individual policy for class attendance, completion of assigned work, absences at announced and unannounced examinations and excused absences limited to one-fifth of class contact hours.
-A student has the right to expect this policy to be in the course syllabus and given to him or her by the first or second meeting of the class.
+Each instructor determines their individual policy for class attendance, completion of assigned work, absences at announced and unannounced examinations and excused absences limited to one-fifth of class contact hours.
+A student has the right to expect this policy to be in the course syllabus and provided by the first or second meeting of the class.
 Failure to comply with these rules may result in lowered grades.
 Faculty are required to note in the syllabus if they wish to account for class attendance when determining a student's grade with specific parameters identified.